the-guitarman/skill_matrix/README.md

 #### LDAP

-Edit `config/ldap.php` for `production` environment to your needs.
+Copy `config/ldap.php.example` to `config/ldap.php` and edit it for `production` environment to your needs.
 Dev environment uses the `default` configuration.
 Test environment uses a mock ldap object.

 ## Translations